noydev/momos-test/README.md

 - Dockerize the apps

-To try try this project:
+To try running this project:

 - Run `docker-compose -f docker-compose.dev.yml up -d` to spin up redis and mariadb
 - Run `npm i` to install dependencies
-- Run `npm run start:all` To start both frontend and backend in paralel
+- Run `npm run start:all` To start both frontend and backend in parallel